-The Government's Planning White Paper (August 2020) went some way to explore the standard method and address some of the current flaws mentioned above in relation to local authority boundaries.
+The Government's Planning White Paper (August 2020) went some way to explore the standard method and address some of the current flaw mentioned above in relation to local authority boundaries not aligning with strategic policy making authorities.
 The proposals involved a housing requirement that would factor in land constraints and opportunities to more effectively use land.
-This approach would allow authorities such as East Hampshire to plan for housing numbers that have already taken into account the constraints associated with the South Downs National Park.
+This approach would allow authorities such as East Hampshire to plan for housing numbers that have already taken into account the constraints associated with the SDNP.
 This binding number would offer further clarity to such affected authorities and stop debate at examination which often dominates the process and slows down plan-making.

 It is extremely important that the flaws associated with the standard method for calculating local housing need are remedied now.
-As it stands, areas like East Hampshire cannot easily plan for its future development needs due to the unrealistic numbers associated with the presence of the National Park.
+As it stands, areas like East Hampshire cannot plan development properly due to the unrealistic numbers associated with the presence of the National Park.
 Further guidance is needed on how such strategic policy making authorities can determine their housing needs.